Careers at Pollinator Partnership

 • As a remote employee, individuals will need computer access and a workspace.

 Education and Experience Preferred: A combination of training and/or experience that will enable the applicant to possess the required knowledge, skills, and abilities.
-A Bachelor of Science Degree in Wildlife Management or closely related natural resources field with a minimum of 2 years related experience is required.
-Proven experience working with USDA Farm Bill programs is highly preferred.
+Preferred candidates have or are in the process of obtaining a Bachelor of Science Degree in Ecology, Agroecology, or closely related natural resources field.
 The ideal candidate will exhibit a balance of technical knowledge and interpersonal skills required to implement voluntary conservation programs on private lands.
 Practical and/or professional experience in urban farming and agricultural disciplines is highly beneficial.
-The successful applicant must enjoy working with private landowners and producers to achieve their conservation objectives.

 Schedule, Compensation, and Benefits: